-- 1) Pump: - a) Run clean water (this can be stream water) through the pump and tubing for 20-30 minutes to rinse salt water from equipment.
-You can do this while you complete sample processing. - b) Rinse of external parts of the pump with freshwater to remove any salt solution. - c) Upon returning to Domain support facility remove pump head and piston from pump.
-Remove piston from drive carrier cylinder, and rinse off any remaining salt of the piston.
-Allow all parts to air dry before storing pump in a protected case. - i) Wrap piston in packing material to protect from breakage during storage. - ii) When reassembling pump drive and pump head, refer to section 9.5 Preparation for proper care - d) Empty all water from tubing before storage. - e) Lubricate pump prior to use by placing a small dab of high-grade machine oil on the piston drive pin immediately before inserting into the radial bearing (Figure 1b). - f) Place clean and dried pump in plastic storage bag, before placing in plastic storage tote with foam. - 2) Charge batteries.
+- 1) Pump: - a) Run clean water (this can be stream water) through the pump and tubing for 30-60 minutes to rinse salt water from equipment.
+You can do this in the field while you complete sample processing, or in the lab later that day. - i) Fill bucket approximately half full with clean water. - ii) Place the intake and outtake tubing into the clean water and then you can run the pump without fear of the reservoir going dry. - b) Rinse of external parts of the pump with freshwater to remove any salt solution. - c) Upon returning to Domain support facility, allow pump to air dry before storage - 2) Place clean and dried pump in plastic storage bag, before placing in plastic storage tote with foam .Empty all water from tubing before storage. - 3) Charge batteries.